apryakhin/legion.stanford.edu/tutorial05.md

 design principles laid out in our
 [Legion overview](/overview/index.html):
-the runtime API is designed for expressiveness while productivity features primarily only appear in the compiled Legion language.
+the runtime API is designed for expressiveness while productivity features primarily only appear in Regent.

 #### Inline Mappings ####